gmluqa/Peer-Request-Protocol/README.md

 <h2>THE ORACLE</h2>

-<div>We are reaching out to the team at Chainlink to discuss whether such a DON (decentralized oracle network) is able to be set-up and also fulfil this verification.
-If the answer is no, we will have to build our own oracle mechanism and </div>
+<div>We are reaching out to the team at Chainlink to discuss whether such a DON (decentralized oracle network) is able to be set-up and also fulfil this verification, whilst being cost effective.
+If the answer is no, we will have to build our own oracle mechanism that relies somehow on the $CAPTCHA token.</div>